 - Thrown Exceptions – Number of all exceptions that have been thrown

 It is common to see thousands of exceptions being thrown and ignored within an application.
 Hidden application exceptions can also cause a lot of performance problems.

-Request Rate – Understanding how much traffic your application receives will impact the success of your application.
-Potentially all other application performance metrics are affected by increases or decreases in traffic.
-Request rates can be useful to correlate to other application performance metrics to understand the dynamics of how your application scales.
+Understanding how much traffic your application receives will impact the success of your application.
+Potentially all other APM metrics are affected by increases or decreases in traffic.
+Request rates can be useful to correlate to other metrics to understand the dynamics of how your application scales.
 Monitoring the request rate can also be good to watch for spikes or sudden inactivity.
 If you have a busy API that suddenly gets no traffic at all, that could signal something bad.
 A similar but slightly different metric to track is the number of concurrent users.

-Application Availability – Monitoring and measuring if your application is online and available is a key metric you should be tracking.
-Most companies use this as a way to measure uptime for service level agreements (SLA).
+Monitoring and measuring if your application is online and available is a key metric you should be tracking.
+Most companies use this as a way to measure uptime for SLAs.

-All metrics should be evaluated over time, and one that is critical should be fed into a rules engine that raises alerts when a set threshold is exceeded.
-Ultimately all metrics can and should be used to understand what is normal/typical for your application so that abnormal/atypical behavior can be detected, analyzed and resolved.
+All of these metrics should be evaluated over time, and one that is critical should be fed into a rules engine that raises alerts when a set threshold is exceeded.
+Ultimately all metrics can and should be used to understand what is normal for your application so that abnormal behavior can be detected, analyzed, and resolved.